facebook/docusaurus/website/docs/theme-classic.md

           // To apply the active class styling on all
           // routes starting with this path.
           activeBasePath: 'docs',
-        },
+          className: '', // Custom CSS class (for styling any item) },
         // ... other links
       ],